openebs-archive/cstor-csi/README.md

    provisioner: openebs-csi.openebs.io
    allowVolumeExpansion: true
    parameters:
-     storagePoolClaim: cstor-sparse-pool
+     cas-type: cstor
+     cstorPoolCluster: cstor-sparse-cspc
      replicaCount: "1"
    ```
-   You will need to specify the correct cStor SPC from your cluster
+   You will need to specify the correct cStor CSPC from your cluster
    and specify the desired `replicaCount` for the volume.
 The `replicaCount`
    should be less than or equal to the max pools available.